tgandrews/atom-easy-jsdoc/README.md

 ## Autocontinue

-Comments now are automatically continued if the user hits enter (new line event) while inside of a block (/**..etc.) or single line (//) comment.
+Comments now are automatically continued if the user hits enter (new line event) while inside of a block (/**..etc.).

 ## Beta version